tarunmaurya13/funnel-analysis-portfolio/README.md

 ## 📈 Future Improvements

-- Extend the funnel and segmentation queries across the full Aug 2016–Aug 2017 date range to confirm the youtube.com pattern is stable, not a single-day anomaly
-- Add `user_agent` / bot-classification logic to distinguish landing-page mismatch from automated traffic
+- Add `user_agent` / bot-classification logic to conclusively confirm the automated-traffic hypothesis on youtube.com sessions
 - Run the A/B test live and follow up with a 4–6 week confirmation test to rule out novelty effect
 - Investigate the secondary, unaddressed leak in organic traffic (34% product-view rate)